Cervical Cancer in South Carolina

 South Carolina Success Story

-The Best Chance Network (BCN) provides breast and cervical cancer screening for women between the ages of 30-64 with incomes at or below 200% of the federal poverty level who meet other eligibility guidelines.
+The Best Chance Network (BCN) provides breast cancer screenings (ages 30-64) and cervical cancer screenings (ages 21-64) for women with incomes at or below 250% of the federal poverty level who meet other eligibility guidelines.

 Since its inception on January 1, 1991: